ruthpohrp/tp/docs/DeveloperGuide.md

 ### Remark feature
 #### Description

-The remark feature is an optional description added to `Event`.
+The Remark feature is an optional description added to `Event`.
 It adds a remark to the consultation event, and is stored internally as a `Remark` in `seedu.address.model.event.Event`.

 #### Implementation